1 dead, 5 wounded in shooting on Greyhound bus in California

-LOS ANGELES (AP) — A man cursing and muttering incoherently opened fire aboard a packed Greyhound bus in Southern California early Monday, killing one passenger and wounding five others in a seemingly random attack, authorities and a witness said.
+LOS ANGELES (AP) — A man cursing and muttering incoherently opened fire aboard a packed Greyhound bus in Southern California early Monday, killing one person and wounding five others in a seemingly random attack before passengers disarmed him, authorities and a witness said.

-The driver of the Los Angeles-to-San Francisco bus pulled off onto the shoulder of the highway and the killer got out but was quickly taken into custody without incident, California Highway Patrol Sgt.
+The driver of the Los Angeles-to-San Francisco bus pulled off onto the shoulder, where some of those aboard led the killer off the vehicle, and he was quickly taken into custody, California Highway Patrol Sgt.
 Brian Pennings said.
+The driver continued on to the next exit as passengers performed first aid on the wounded, he said.

 The motive for the shooting was not immediately known, and there was no indication the gunman knew any of the victims, Pennings said.
-He said several ammunition magazines were discovered along with the gun, which was left behind on the bus.
+He said several ammunition magazines were discovered along with the gun.

-The bus was traveling on Interstate 5 near the small mountainous community of Lebec, about 70 miles (113 kilometers) northwest of Los Angeles, when the passenger started shooting with a semi-automatic handgun shortly before 1:30 a.m.
-Forty-three people were aboard, including 6- and 8-year-old children who were not hurt.
+The bus was traveling on Interstate 5 near the small mountain community of Lebec, about 70 miles (113 kilometers) northwest of Los Angeles, when the passenger started shooting with a semi-automatic handgun shortly before 1:30 a.m.
+Forty-three people were aboard, including 6- and 8-year-old children, who were not hurt.

 The dead passenger was identified as a 51-year-old woman from Colombia.
 Two victims were hospitalized with serious injuries, Pennings said.